 What You Do:

-- Start by showing your child a photograph of one or two of Mondrian’s works, and tie it in with the kindergarten curriculum.
-How many rectangles can you see?
+- Start by showing your child a photograph of one or two of Mondrian’s works.
+Ask him: How many rectangles can you see?
 Squares?
 What colors do you see?
 How does this painting make you feel?
 (Many critics have pointed out that there can be a particular kind of “calm” in such structured work, even when it’s quite bright).

 - When you’ve had a chance to savor Mondrian's work, turn the attention back to your child’s world and explain to him that he'll now have a chance to paint like Mondrian!

-- Start with the strong black lines, and expect some challenges - it can be hard for kids to stay in control of a paint brush.
-If you’ve got a particularly wild-brush guy, you may even want to start by drawing some vertical and horizontal lines in pencil, and ask your child to paint over them.
+- Start with the strong black lines, and expect some challenges; it can be hard for kids to stay in control of a paintbrush.
+If you’ve got a particularly wild brush-wielder, you may even want to start by drawing some vertical and horizontal lines in pencil, and ask your child to paint over them.
 Whichever path you choose, make sure your child ends up with at least three lines, vertical and horizontal, crossing enough to make a few rectangles and squares of different sizes on the paper.